Finn WARMAN

 We work with a wide range of artists from across the UK.
 Longer term collaborations have been forged with artists including Seleena Laverne Daye, Ghetto Fabulous and Christian Adore.

-Our live events have hosted performances by drag and cabaret acts including Sadie Sinner, Rhyss Pieces, Adam All and Apple Derrieres, Benjamin Butch, CHIYO, Don One, Sigi Moonlight, Romeo De La Cruz and Wesley Dykes and artists including House of Noir, House of Blaque, DYLEMA, Ella Otomewo, Maz Hedgehog and Victoria Firth.
+Our live events have hosted performances by drag and cabaret acts including Sadie Sinner, Rhyss Pieces, Adam All and Apple Derrieres, CHIYO, Don One, Sigi Moonlight, Romeo De La Cruz and Wesley Dykes and artists including House of Noir, House of Blaque, DYLEMA, Ella Otomewo, Maz Hedgehog and Victoria Firth.
 We’re passionate about nurturing and platforming new talent too through our workshops and queer cabaret, A Reyt Queer Do.

 Want to work with us?
 Click the link below.